Production and Processing: Expand and maintain areas for production, processing, and distribution of products, services, and ideas.

 A healthy local and regional economy requires space for production and processing businesses.
 Examples of these types of businesses include, but are not limited to, medical device and electronic instrument manufacturing, breweries and distilleries, food production, metal fabrication, and distribution and fulfillment.
 Production and processing businesses provide economic opportunities for people without a college degree by offering higher wages than comparable jobs in the retail, accommodation, and food service industries.
 In Minneapolis, less than half of the Black, American Indian, and Hispanic population has more than a high school education, compared to 83 percent of White, non-Hispanic residents.
 These educational disparities create barriers for finding employment opportunities that pay a living wage.
 Production and processing businesses in the region have average monthly starting wages for workers of color that are twice as high as retail businesses and nearly 2.5 times that of accommodation and food service businesses.

-While this plan calls for improving for the City’s residents as a strategy for improving economic standing, the City should also continue to set Setting aside space for production and processing businesses to will help ensure that living-wage jobs in industries with minimal environmental impacts will be available to Minneapolis residents, especially people of color, indigenous people, and those without a college degree.
-If the City is to achieve the goals of reduced disparities and living-wage jobs through the location and establishment of production and processing businesses, it is a prerequisite that lands for these uses be protected from the encroachment of other land uses Because of high demand for other land uses, particularly housing, that outbid jobs-producing uses for land. production and processing businesses cannot compete for land unless other uses are specifically excluded from some areas of the city.
-This plan To achieve this outcome the Future Land Use map designates Production and Processing Areas on land that are is well-suited to support production and processing businesses, specifically excluding housing and other non-production uses.
+While this plan calls for improving for the City’s residents as a strategy for improving economic standing, the City should also continue to set aside space for production and processing businesses to ensure that living-wage jobs in industries with minimal environmental impacts will be available to Minneapolis residents, especially people of color, indigenous people, and those without a college degree.
+If the City is to achieve the goals of reduced disparities and living-wage jobs through the location and establishment of production and processing businesses, it is a prerequisite that lands for these uses be protected from the encroachment of other land uses, particularly housing, that outbid jobs-producing uses for land.
+To achieve this outcome the Future Land Use map designates Production and Processing Areas that are well-suited to support production and processing businesses, specifically excluding housing and other non-production uses.

 Some areas that have been historically industrial are not well-suited to support new production and processing businesses because the existing building stock does not meet the needs of modern production businesses, and they lack the contiguous land to make substantial redevelopment feasible.
 This plan designates such areas as Mixed Use Production Areas, allowing both production and non-production uses to co-exist.